 For more helpful hints and writing tips click here and when you are happy with it please upload it here.

 Bond Williams; for the most professional jobs in Bournemouth, Poole, Dorset and along the South Coast

 Operations Support Manager

-Having joined Bond Williams Professional Recruitment in 2011 initially within the commercial division for 3 years, Laura worked within compliance & business support for 2 years before furthering her career as Office Manager in 2017.
-Ensuring the smooth running of business systems, facilities, processes and compliance, Laura also supports the …
+Having joined Bond Williams Professional Recruitment in 2011 initially within the commercial division for 3 years, Laura worked within compliance & business support for 2 years before furthering her career as Office Manager in 2017 and then as Operations Support Manager in 2019.
+Responsible for ensuring the smooth running of …